rust-control/rusty_mujoco/README.md

 ## Note & Tips

-- Generally, install MuJoCo to _a default standard path_ (or in _PATH_ in Windows) and set up your shell config like:
+- Generally, install MuJoCo to _a default standard path_ (or in _PATH_ on Windows) and set up your shell config like:
   ```sh
   # Linux example
   export MUJOCO_LIB="/usr/lib/mujoco-3.3.2/lib"